ArbitrumFoundation/docs/docs/how-tos/vote-dao-proposals.md

 ```

-As a member of the Arbitrum DAO, it's important to be an active participant in the DAO's decision-making process by voting on governance proposals that other DAO members submit.
+As a member of the <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO</a>, it's important to be an active participant in the DAO's decision-making process by voting on governance proposals that other DAO members submit.
 The voting process can vary depending on the given proposal's stage; in this how-to, you'll learn how to locate, evaluate, and vote on proposals at each of the possible stages.

 ### Proposals in the "temperature check" stage

-Proposals are first submitted to the DAO governance forum (todo) for community discussion and debate.
+Proposals are first submitted to the DAO governance forum for community discussion and debate.
 These forum submissions are usually accompanied by a Snapshot poll that gauges the community's interest in the proposal.
 As a member of the Arbitrum DAO, you can participate in these Snapshot polls and "temperature check" discussions:

 1. Go to the [DAO governance forum](https://forum.arbitrum.io/).
 2. Locate the proposal you'd like to vote on and read through the proposal and the discussion thread.